 In most cases, the Costco.com price is fairly competitive with stores around the internet.
 But if you don’t have a Costco membership, paying the same price and getting free shipping from Amazon may actually be a better deal than paying for a Costco membership.
 (In addition to spending money on gas to drive to Costco, and then also buying all of the wonderful things that there are to be found within the four walls of a Costco).

 How does pricing compare to Pampers and Huggies?

 I did a bunch of hunting around Amazon to get an idea of the costs per diaper.
-Int he table below, I’ve set out some of the prices per diaper I could find.
-If I were you, I would take this table with a grain of salt.
+What I found is that it varied widely.
 I think if you look hard enough, you can probably find diapers on sale SOMEWHERE, and find a better deal than what I have listed here for Pampers and Huggies, though you might not find the deal in your local supermarket on your way home after work.
-(Prices are noted below per diaper).

-In any case, it seems like it is possible to get a per diaper deal with Costco diapers, if you aren’t paying membership fees or shipping costs on top of the basic price for the diaper.
+In any case, it seems overall like it is possible to get a better per diaper deal with Costco diapers, if you aren’t factoring in the membership fees or shipping costs on top of the basic price for the diaper.
 Obviously if you are buying the Costco membership just to get deals on diapers, you’ll have to factor in that cost.